Akkadius/glass-isc-dhcp/README.md

      * Config editing through Glass creates a backup (snapshot) on success with no syntax errors and commits to production file
     * Start / Stop / Restart server process
     * Administrative Authentication enforced on administrative tasks (Restarts/Config/Glass Settings)
+ * Uses AdminBSB UI with customizations and tweaks
+ * Full Mobile support

 ## Dashboard
-* Glass has a dashboard containing quick-glance important information pertaining to the health of the server and the pools configured
+* Glass has a dashboard containing quick-glance important information pertaining to the health of the server and the pools configured - statistics update in realtime
   * DHCP Leases per second / minute
   * Total Active Leases
   * Server CPU Utilization